pyrogram/pyrogram/docs/source/topics/voice-calls.rst

 Voice Calls
 ===========

-Both private voice calls and group voice calls are currently supported by third-party libraries that integrate with Pyrogram.
+Both private voice calls and group voice calls are currently supported by third-party, external libraries that integrate with Pyrogram.

 Libraries
 ---------